rage/programming-23/data/part-1/5-conditional-statements.md

 Any condition used in a conditional statement will result in a truth value, that is, either true or false.
 For example, the condition `a < 5` is true if `a` is less than 5, and false if `a` is equal to or greater than 5.

-Especially in programming these types of values are often called _Boolean_ values, and in Python they are handled by the `bool` data type.
+Especially in programming these types of values are usually called _Boolean_ values, named after the English mathematician George Boole.
+In Python they are handled by the `bool` data type.
 Variables of type `bool` can only have two values: `True` or `False`.

+Any bit of code that results in a Boolean value is called a _Boolean expression_.
+For example, the condition in a conditional statement is always a Boolean expression.

-The result of the evaluation of the condition in a conditional statement can be stored in a variable just like the result of any calculation:
+The result of a Boolean expression can be stored in a variable just like the result of any numerical calculation:

 ```python
 a = 3